The Tuna Fund

 - 80% of the members of the DSC must agree to who the recipients will be and the amount each is to receive.
 All decisions shall be final.

-- Only Umpire travel costs are eligible for reimbursements.
-UC approved Seminar presenters and/or on the water evaluators are eligible for travel and lodging cost reimbursement when participating in an UC approved US SAILING or ISAF Seminar and/or UC approved “on the water evaluation.”
-Also see Rule 6(a) Section D
+- Only umpire travel costs are eligible for reimbursements.
+UC-approved seminar presenters and/or on-the-water evaluators are eligible for travel and lodging cost reimbursement when participating in an UC-approved US Sailing or World Sailing seminar and/or UC approved on-the-water evaluation.
+Also see Rule 6(a) Section D.

 - Donors to the Tuna Fund may also stipulate a specific dollar amount of their donation to be set aside for immediate use as reimbursements.
 These specified amounts are to be use in the year that the donation was received or returned to the PAE per Section B Rule 9.

 - The UC shall make distributions between January 1st and March 1st of each year, although in any given year the DSC may delay distributing up to 40% of The Grant for distribution later in that year to support future national or international travel.

 - The UC may, with 80% agreement of its members, provide costs prior to international travel for those certified umpires identified by the UC as candidate for International Umpire.